MuckRock/python-documentcloud/docs/documents.rst

        # Let's print just the first line
        >>> print(txt.split("\n")[0])
        STATE OF CALIFORNIA- HEALTH AND HUMAN SERVICES AGENCY

+   .. method:: get_page_text_url(page)

+       Retrieve the link to the static asset where the page's plaintext is available.
+If the document is public, the URL will point to S3, otherwise it will point to an internal DocumentCloud URL to verify that the user has permissions to view the page.

    .. method:: get_page_position_json(page)